madrus/mdocs/docs/engine/start.md

 ## Deployment to GitHub Pages

+### Direct Deployment

+To publish the project to __GitHub Pages__ as a subdomain, e.g. `/mdocs` of the main <your-github-login.github.io> website, you need first to create a repository with that name, e.g. `mdocs` and add it to your project as a remote.

-The first step you'll need to do is simply make sure you have a __gh-pages__ branch that exists, if it doesn't:
+Next make sure you have a __gh-pages__ branch that exists.
+If it doesn't:

 ``` bash
 git checkout -b gh-pages